Health system: Health systems performance

 An increasing number of tools and guidelines are being published by international agencies and development partners to assist health system decision-makers to monitor and assess health systems strengthening including human resources development using standard definitions, indicators and measures.
 In response to a series of papers published in 2012 by members of the World Health Organization's Task Force on Developing Health Systems Guidance, researchers from the Future Health Systems consortium argue that there is insufficient focus on the 'policy implementation gap'.
 Recognizing the diversity of stakeholders and complexity of health systems is crucial to ensure that evidence-based guidelines are tested with requisite humility and without a rigid adherence to models dominated by a limited number of disciplines.
 Healthcare services often implement Quality Improvement Initiatives to overcome this policy implementation gap.
 Although many of these initiatives deliver improved healthcare, a large proportion fail to be sustained.
 Numerous tools and frameworks have been created to respond to this challenge and increase improvement longevity.
 One tool highlighted the need for these tools to respond to user preferences and settings to optimize impact.

 Health Policy and Systems Research (HPSR) is an emerging multidisciplinary field that challenges 'disciplinary capture' by dominant health research traditions, arguing that these traditions generate premature and inappropriately narrow definitions that impede rather than enhance health systems strengthening.
 HPSR focuses on low- and middle-income countries and draws on the relativist social science paradigm which recognises that all phenomena are constructed through human behaviour and interpretation.
 In using this approach, HPSR offers insight into health systems by generating a complex understanding of context in order to enhance health policy learning.
 HPSR calls for greater involvement of local actors, including policy makers, civil society and researchers, in decisions that are made around funding health policy research and health systems strengthening.

+Spending

+Expand the OECD charts below to see the breakdown: